 All materials can be compacted to achieve desired hydraulic conductivity.
 A formulation based on RFM1 was tested under BS1377 (Part 5) which resulted in a saturated hydraulic conductivity (K{sat}) of < 300 mm/hr.
-This level is used in the CORE Specification and is also within the CRCWSC Guideline requirements.
+This is within the CRCWSC Guideline requirements.